-Building up complexity and iteratively subjecting each version or level of the model to extensive tests should allow one to learn about the way structural changes influence a model's response.
-At the same time, the intricate connection between structure and the parameters has to be emphasized, since the model's behavior is certainly responsive to both.
+Building up complexity and iteratively subjecting each version or level of the model to extensive tests should allow one to learn about the way structural changes influence model response.
+At the same time, the intricate connection between structure and the parameters has to be emphasized, since model behavior is certainly responsive to both.
 As changes in the model structure will, in almost every case, also necessitate changes in the parameters (their numbers, admissible ranges, and interpretation), comparisons of different versions are quite difficult.
 Although the approach described below is clearly far from being ideal, any attempt at a formalization of the modeling process seems preferable to a purely arbitrary and subjective procedure.